×

 • Tissue health is vital for overall well-being.
 For example, intermittent fasting may reduce tissue damage in surgery and improve results.

 Some people try intermittent fasting to control their weight, while others use this method to treat chronic illnesses such as irritable bowel syndrome, high cholesterol, and arthritis.
 Some people find intermittent fasting helpful, but it isn’t for everyone.
-Some people may not handle intermittent fasting because it can be difficult for younger people to adjust.
+Some people may not be able to handle intermittent fasting because it can be difficult for younger people to adjust.
 People with diabetes or blood sugar problems need to be very careful about their diets and exercise.
 In addition, people who have a history of eating disorders may be more likely to develop an eating disorder again.

-Side Effects of Intermittent Fasting
+Side Effects

 Hunger is the main side effect of intermittent fasting.
 You might feel weak or unable to think clearly.
 This may only be temporary, as it may take time to adjust to the new meal schedule.
 Consult your doctor before attempting an intermittent fast.
 This is especially important if you: